 Return through Gour Chamber to the vicinity of Robert's inlet, and follow Burnett's Passage to the right.
 After 50 metres there is a passage heading down to the left - ignore it and keep straight on.
 The passage then becomes larger, and enters a chamber with three ways on - up a slope to the right; up and over a chockstone boulder to the left; or a more obscure route which leads off under the same chockstone boulder.
 The way on is beneath the boulder, and this soon reaches Burnett's Great Cavern - the most impressive chamber in the cave.
 To the left an aven with beautifully fluted walls soars up at least 20 metres.
 It's well worth a visit.

 Returning through Burnett's Passage, follow either the turn off to the right already seen, or one that takes off a few metres earlier, to enter a boulder chamber.
 Above, a very dangerous route leads back into Cavern 32.
-Below, a stream passage can be seen some 3 or 4 metres below.
+Below, a stream passage can be seen some 3 or 4 metres below which contains the Hidden Pot water.
 An easy route in the corner descends into this.
 This passage is that which leads from the entrance above to the downstream passages.

 The water then descends three climbs.
 The first is easily free-climbable, but the following two benefit from a handline on the descent.
 Both are easily overcome in ascent by climbing up a few metres downstream of the pitch and traversing back over.